Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 But it’s a good question because I’ve kind of had my head down and my blinders on for so long, and now that I’m at a point where making a career out of this is becoming more and more feasible.

-The never ending rabbit hole of creating something will just never end.
-It keeps going.
 So you have this drive to make more, and then it’s just this feedback loop that is fucking relentless.
 You can literally waste your whole life doing this, just going down this rabbit hole.
 So yeah, in that sense, just making good art and continuing to live the life that I do.

 OE: Speaking of making music, playing shows, and traveling the world, tell me about your recent Japan trip!

-CI: Yeah, I’m just obsessed with people and I just like to immerse myself in different cultures and ways of life.
-And going to Japan was a huge bucket list trip because it’s been many, many years that I’ve wanted to go.
+CI: Yeah, I’m just obsessed with people and like to immerse myself in different cultures and ways of life.
+Going to Japan was a huge bucket list trip because it’s been many, many years that I’ve wanted to go.
+I didn’t have enough money at the time.
+I have been so broke.
+It’s kind of insane.
+So I had my sister spot me on a ticket until I got paid from my next show.
+I bought it three weeks out and started hitting up promoters nonstop.

 I finally found my friend Tomoya who does lowlife in Tokyo.
 And he was like, “oh, it might be kind of hard to find a venue.”
 I just told him that I was already going to be out there however he could make it happen.
-Then days later, he hit me back and found this tiny little DJ bar maybe could hold less than a hundred people.
+Then days later, he hit me back and found this tiny little DJ bar that maybe could hold less than a hundred people.
+There were like 12 people there, half of them from the United States.
+It was insane.
+I looked up and saw one of my friends from the US who happened to fly into Tokyo around the same time.
+It was just a very serendipitous experience that just blew me away.

 OE: From a music perspective, maybe A.I. can evolve to a point where it can automate some things.
 What still ensures that humans like ourselves still have the competitive advantage in those regards?

 CI: This is always a good question.
 Mr. Bill was showing me some software that was trained on just pretty much all the music that exists on the internet, if I’m not mistaken.
 And you could type in prompts and it was spitting out some very, very, very impressive music.
-I think that there’s definitely going to be a boom of producers that generate all of their artwork.
+I think that there’s definitely going to be a boom of producers that generate all of their artwork using AI.
 It’s all based on what humans have created.

 Furthermore, I think on the administrative side of things: those types of speech models will continue to develop, but I don’t like to think of the idea of promoters getting arguments with ChatGPT over the font size of their artists and how much they’re getting paid.
 That would be funny though.